-- 9.21 Transfer Service Requests where an End User is transferring from one Service Provider (or Service Providers as the case may be) to another Service Provider are subject to clauses 9.2 and 9.24. - 9.22 Service Providers must obtain Customer Authorisation to these transfers, in accordance with the terms of the Customer Transfer Code, before the relevant Service Request is submitted. - 9.23 The LFC is entitled to rely on the Transfer Service Request as evidence that a valid Customer Authorisation has been obtained in accordance with the Customer Transfer Code.
-The LFC is not liable in the event that authorisation is found to be invalid or not in accordance with the Customer Transfer Code.
+- 9.21 Transfer Service Requests where an End User is transferring from one Service Provider (or Service Providers as the case may be) to another Service Provider are subject to clauses 9.22 and 9.23. - 9.22 Service Providers must obtain Customer Authorisation to these transfers, in accordance with the terms of the Customer Transfer Code, before the relevant Service Request is submitted. - 9.23 The LFC is entitled to rely on the Transfer Service Request as evidence that a valid Customer Authorisation has been obtained in accordance with the Customer Transfer Code.
+The LFC is not liable in the event that authorisation is found to be invalid or not in accordance with the Customer Transfer Code. - 9.24 The LFC and the Service Provider will comply with the Customer Transfer Code.